-If either material is in need of repair, where planks / panels need replacing, vinyl is significantly easier to work with. — Panels pop out with relative ease, and putting in another panel isn’t all that challenging for a handy person.
+If either material needs repair, where planks / panels need replacing, vinyl is significantly easier to work with. — Panels pop out with relative ease and putting in another panel isn’t all that challenging for a handy person.
 With fiber cement, qualified contractors would be called in to handle any repairs.

 Verdict: the maintenance factor clearly favors vinyl siding.

 The Enjoyment Factor